 Dan Gurnon: Visualizing proteins

-The videos below will give you a better sense of the more unconventional projects we've done.
-Two videos below describe a recent collaboration between our lab, artist Julian Voss-Andreae, DePauw art professor Jacob Stanley, and Klaus Schulten's lab at the Beckman Institute, which resulted in a large-scale steel protein sculpture now permanently installed in the Julian Science Building.
+Other projects involve the development of new ways to envision and share ideas about the molecular world.
+They draw on connections between biochemistry, computer science and art.
+For example, a collaboration with artist Julian Voss-Andreae, DePauw art professor Jacob Stanley, and Klaus Schulten's lab at the Beckman Institute, resulted in a large-scale steel protein sculpture now permanently installed in the Julian Science Building.
 An article about this project was published in PLOS Biology in 2013.